In-App Resource Center for SaaS: A Complete Guide [+Examples and Tools]

 A SaaS resource center should include a variety of content to cater to different needs and learning styles.
 Here are 8 resources to add when building your in-app resource center:

-• Educational resources.
-Increase product adoption with educational resources, such as webinars and case studies.
+- Educational resources.
+Increase product adoption with educational resources like webinars, knowledge base articles, and case studies.
 For example, host a webinar outlining product use cases so users can visualize the full product functionality.
-When the webinar’s done, add the recording to the help center so they can access it on demand.
+When the webinar is done, add the recording to the help center so they can access it on demand.

-• FAQs with most common questions.
+- FAQs with the most common questions.
 Getting the same questions over and over?
 Create a section in your in-app resource center to answer FAQs.
 Support the content with visuals, such as screenshots.

 When it comes to building an in-app resource center, there are a few formats you can try.
-In this next section, we’ll look at 8 SaaS examples you can take inspiration.
+In this next section, we’ll look at 8 SaaS examples you can take inspiration from.

 For an in-app resource center that has it all, take a look at Userpilot’s example for inspiration.

 It has comprehensive module types catering to all user segments.
-It also features a wide range of content formats including videos, articles, product documents, and more.
+It also features a wide range of content formats including videos, knowledge-base articles, webinars, and more.

-If users can’t find what they’re looking for, they can trigger a chat with customer support from inside the resource center.
+If users can’t find what they’re looking for, they can trigger a chat with customer support from inside the resource center or search in the search bar.

 If you want to see a subtle design that doesn’t interfere with the user interface, take a look at Asana’s help center.
 This sidebar-style resource center helps users troubleshoot and get help as they go, enhancing user experience.